JoeCollins14/Scooter/spec/sequenceRegister.md

 # ScooterApp

-## Class Diagram
+## Sequence Diagram - Register

-This is the class diagram for scooters
+The flow for registering a user to the ScooterApp.

 ```mermaid